 Facebook.
 Instagram.
 Twitter.
 Snapchat.
 You check your phone all the time.
 You might think it’s not a big deal but in fact, social media distractions reduce work productivity and waste time.
 Whenever you stop a second to check your phone and get back to work, you need more time to concentrate.
 Therefore, put your phone away from you at work or set it silent in order to reduce the distractions and focus on your work.

 Had a work event coming up?
 You’re not a butterfly and trying to make excuse to not come- common mistakes to avoid in your first job.
 The truth is, building relationships with your colleagues is as important as doing your tasks well.
-Therefore, these workplace events are perfect time for you to get to know and to be friend with your co workers.
+Therefore, these workplace events are a perfect time for you to get to know and to befriend with your co-workers.
 Having a good relationship with other employees will make you comfortable at work and work together more effectively.